Transfer FAQs

 NSO Transfer Orientation - Is an optional in-person opportunity to engage with your new campus!
 NSO Leaders will be facilitating small groups on a wide set of topics including Student Involvement and Belonging, Academic Success, and Information Technology.
 This experience can assist in answering lingering questions, learning campus locations/geography, and offer a more individualized opportunity to connect with other CSUN students

 Yes, the fee for both NSO Online and Transfer Student Orientation is a one-time payment of $35.
 Following orientation registration, the university will bill each student automatically.
-This charge can be found on the student's myCSUN Portal account by choosing View Account Information under the "Financial Matters" tab.
+This charge can be found on the student's myNorthridge Portal account by choosing View Account Information under the "Financial Matters" tab.

 WHEN TO MAKE A PAYMENT:

-You will not need to make the payment right away, but all fees (NSO included) on your student account must be paid for prior to you registering for classes in the following semester.
+You will not need to make the payment right away, but all fees (NSO included) on your student account must be paid for prior to you registering for classes in the coming semester.
 Students should take care of this charge as soon as they can.

 REACHING OUT: